START-2

 Teacher: Tyler Pollard

-Tyler is a certified teacher (M.Ed) with over 20 years of ESL experience in higher education (i.e., college and university) both overseas and in Canada.
-Tyler holds a TESL Canada (Level 3) and TESL Ontario certifications.
+Tyler is a certified teacher in Ontario with a Masters in Education with over 20 years of ESL experience in higher education (i.e., college and university) both overseas and in Canada.
+Tyler also has a Masters in Teaching English to Other Languages (TESOL) degree and a TESL Canada Professional Certificate Standard Three.

 Elevation English CEO